codeigniter4/CodeIgniter4/user_guide_src/source/database/model.rst

 update methods.
 Any field names other than these will be discarded.
 This helps to protect against just taking input from a form and throwing it all at the model, resulting in potential mass assignment vulnerabilities.

+**$useTimestamps**

+This boolean value determines whether the current date is automatically added to all inserts and updates.
+If true, will set the current time in the format specified by $datFormat.
+This requires that the table have columns named 'created_at' and 'updated_at' in the appropriate data type.

+**$dateFormat**

+This value works with $useTimestamps to ensure that the correct type of date value gets inserted into the database.
+By default, this creates DATETIME values, but valid options
+are: datetime, date, or int (a PHP timestamp).

 Working With Data
 =================